a-ivanov/docker-boost/README.md

 # docker-boost
-Dockerized development environment with Boost C++ Libraries based on Alpine Linux
+Dockerized environment with shared Boost C++ Libraries based on Alpine Linux.

+The image contains library binaries only.
+All build tools are removed.

+## Boost Libraries

+All except Boost.Python.